tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 However, one of the books, *[Cézanne's Composition: Analysis of His Form With Diagrams and Photographs of His Motifs](https://www.goodreads.com/book/show/1199387.C_zanne_s_Composition)* by Erle Loran, did not fit into this mold.
+This book costs $75-100 on [amazon.com](https://www.amazon.com/C%C3%A9zannes-Composition-Analysis-Diagrams-Photographs/dp/0520248457), but if you create a account you can read it for free on [archive.org](https://archive.org/details/cezannescomposit0000lora_f9b1)!

-And it was in this book, published in 1943, that I finally found a formal definition of "The Plastic Means."
+It was in this book, published in 1943, that I finally found a formal definition of "The Plastic Means."
 To say that I was excited is a bit of an understatement!

 Loran's book is divided into sections rather than chapters, and Section III of XV, is named *An Illustrated Glossary.*